 Failure to file and failure to pay are the two commonest offenses tracked by the IRS.
 There is no statute of limitations on charges of non-filing.
 Non-filing for a single tax year is treated as a criminal misdemeanor.
 Non-filing for multiple tax years may result in criminal felony charges.

 The database that decides who to investigate for non-filing is tilted toward different types of people:

 The database may indicate you are involved with organized crime, public corruption or involvement in drug trade.
 These are lines of work that do not yield legal or reportable income.

-The database may select you because of circumstances that the IRA finds suspicious.
+The database may select you because of circumstances that the IRS finds suspicious.
 Your occupation and schooling may suggest you knew better than to fail to file.
-Lawyers, CPA, financial advisers and public officials are often caught in this net.
+Lawyers, CPA (inactive), financial advisers and public officials are often caught in this net.
 If the IRS believes you knew non-filing was wrong, you may be charged criminally, and not as a civil or administrative charge.

 If you appear on a list of proclaimed tax resisters or protesters, or individuals who are known to have made false statements to the IRS in the past, you are likely vulnerable.

 When you get the letter, you can expect to be subjected to a thorough review.
 What is frustrating is that, for years, the IRS lumped true non-filers together with people who applied for an extension in their reporting.
 Many people have felt targeted for investigation when all they did was ask for the extension, which millions of people lawfully do.